SDG 11 Data Pathfinder

-There are two data products available in Giovanni, the MISR level 3 global aerosol product covering a day (MIL3DAE) and covering a month (MIL3MAE).
+There are two MISR Level 3 global aerosol data products available in Giovanni: a daily (MIL3DAE) and a monthly (MIL3MAE).

 Near Real-Time AOD Imagery

-Near real-time AOD imagery can be interactively explored and downloaded using NASA Worldview:
+Near real-time AOD imagery can be explored and downloaded using NASA Worldview:

 MODIS Aqua/Terra Combined Algorithm AOD